Spotfire® Server and Environment - Installation and Administration

 Sizing considerations for Spotfire Web Player

-Spotfire Web Player service handles user interaction with analytic applications or dashboards.
-It has an in-memory engine that services zero-footprint web clients.
+The Spotfire Web Player service handles user interaction with analytic applications or dashboards.
+It has an in-memory engine that serves zero-footprint web clients.
 There is not much of a difference whether the Web Player is running on a physical computer with Windows or inside a Linux container under Kubernetes.
 The Web Player is designed for performance and scalability.
 It should run alone on the server (or in a container), and the assumption is that when the user load is high, it consumes more or less all available resources, so you should not worry about high resource usage.
-The most critical resources are often Web Player memory and CPU, but certain use cases can lead to other scarce resources, like network, temp disk or database processing.
+The most critical resources are often Web Player memory and CPU, but certain use cases can lead to other scarce resources, like network latency and throughput, temp disk space, or database processing capacity.

 General insights

-• The Web Player uses two types of memory: Data engine memory and .NET memory, which is used for logic and visualizations.
+• The Web Player uses two types of memory: Data engine memory and .NET memory, which is used for logic and for visualizations, respectively.
 You can monitor both types using performance counters that the process logs by default.

-• By default, if the amount of available memory is below 15%, Spotfire pages out data engine memory.
-This behavior by design because there may be data that is actually not needed in memory all the time.
+• By default, if the amount of available data engine memory is below 15%, Spotfire pages out the data engine memory.
+This behavior is by design because there might be data that is actually not needed in memory all the time.

-• An analysis instance resides on one Web Player service only; there is no data sharing between services, so a huge analysis cannot be divided between them.
-If one analysis needs 50 GB of RAM, at least one Web Player service that is large enough is needed, and routing rules should ensure that the huge analysis is always routed to that service.
+• A Web Player instance resides on one Web Player service only.
+There is no data sharing between services, so a huge analysis cannot be divided between them.
+For example, if one analysis needs 50 GB of RAM, at least one Web Player service that is large enough is needed, and you should use routing rules to ensure that the huge analysis is always routed to that service.

-• Make sure to have redundancy for all parts of the system to avoid single points of failure.
+• It is recommended to have redundancy for all parts of the system to avoid single points of failure.

 Running under Kubernetes

-• Because Spotfire Web Player process contains a huge data state that can take hours to build, make sure that it runs in a container with Quality of Service (QoS) Class Guaranteed to reduce the risk of being recycled by Kubernetes.
+• Because the Spotfire Web Player process contains a huge data state that can take hours to build, make sure that it runs in a container with Quality of Service (QoS) Class Guaranteed to reduce the risk of being recycled by Kubernetes.
+See the Kubernetes documentation for more information.

 • A killed container can result in the end user waiting for hours while the state is recreated in a new container.
 Consider using scheduled updates to pre-load critical analyses on at least two services.

-• Because it is common to use smaller containers than traditional servers, consider advising analysts to design smaller analyses instead of huge, monolithic analyses (which might have previously been more convenient before).
+• Because it is common to use smaller containers than traditional servers, consider advising analysis authors to design smaller analyses instead of huge, monolithic analyses (which might have previously been convenient).

 Minimum hardware requirements

-Spotfire Consumer should have a minimum 2 processors.
-6 is recommended.
-More processors are needed for complex data rich applications and to handle more users.
-You can split the processors across multiple web player nodes for high availability.
-The actual number of simultaneous users that the system will support with a given number of processors depends on the following factors.
+The Web Player requires at least two cores, but six or more is recommended.
+More cores are needed for complex, data rich applications, and to handle more users.
+You can use multiple Web Player nodes for high availability.
+The actual number of simultaneous users that the system will support with a given number of cores depends on the following factors:

 • The volume of data per report and the number of reports.